Steps Forward to Combatting Antisemitism in our Schools

 -

-All staff and School Committee will receive training in preventing and addressing antisemitism during the early part of the 2025-2026 school year.
+All staff and the School Committee will receive training in preventing and addressing antisemitism during the early part of the 2025-2026 school year.

 -

-Update: We have partnered with Facing History and Ourselves to deliver a comprehensive and interactive workshop, "An Introduction to Confronting Contemporary Antisemitism."
-The goals of the workshop include, Establishing a shared foundational understanding of contemporary antisemitism for all PreK-12 educators; Exploring the current manifestations of antisemitism and process how antisemitism impacts individuals and communities; and Engaging with (classroom) resources to increase knowledge of both historical and contemporary antisemitism.
+Update: We have partnered with Facing History and Ourselves to deliver a comprehensive, interactive workshop titled "An Introduction to Confronting Contemporary Antisemitism."
+The goals of the workshop include establishing a shared foundational understanding of contemporary antisemitism for all K-12 educators; Exploring the current manifestations of antisemitism and processing how antisemitism impacts individuals and communities; and engaging with (classroom) resources to increase knowledge of both historical and contemporary antisemitism.

 -